dh1tw/streamdeck/README.md

 There are a few go libraries which are needed at compile time. streamdeck does not have any runtime dependencies.

+## CGO

-However compiling this library requires a c compiler since the underlying [HID library](github.com/karalabe/hid) requires cgo for enumerating the
+Compiling this library requires unfortunately a C compiler since the underlying [HID library](github.com/karalabe/hid) requires cgo for enumerating the
 HID devices.

 ## Supported Operating Systems